herv3us/nature-webshop/README.md

 ## User Stories

-1. As a guest I would like to be able to borwse products, so I know what the store is selling.
+1. As a guest I would like the ability to browse products, so I know what the store is selling.

-2. As a guest I would like to be able to search for a product, so I can find what I'm looking for.
+2. As a guest I would like the ability to search for a product, so I can find what I'm looking for.

-3. As a guest I would like to be able to see the amount of in stock of a product, so I can figure out if I have to hurry with a purches or not
+3. As a guest I would like to be able to see the amount of 'in stock' of a product, so I can figure out if I have to hurry with a purchase or not.

-4. As a customer I would like to be able to login, so that I can place an order.
+4. As a customer I would like the ability to login, so that I can place an order.

-5. As a customer I would like to be able to add a product to my cart.
+5. As a customer I would like the ability to add a product to my cart.

-6. As a cutomer I would like to be able to open the whole cart, to see all the products I put in there.
+6. As a cutomer I would like the ability to open the whole cart, to see all the products I put in there.

-7. As a customer I would like to be able to change the amount of a product, in the cart.
+7. As a customer I would like the ability to change the amount of a product, in the cart.

-8. As a cosutmer I could like to be able to change my mind about a product and delete the product from the cart.
+8. As a cosutmer I could like to be able to change my mind about a product and delete the product from my cart.

 9. As an admin for the webshop, I would like to create a new product, so I can expand my store.